 Our price is higher than other girls’ magazines because New Moon Girls contains zero advertising.
 Every page is packed with content–nearly all of it created by girls themselves.

-Many parents tell us: “It’s like getting six books a year.”
+Many parents tell us: “It’s like getting four books a year.”
 When we started in 1992, we wanted our magazine to set a new standard for high-quality feminist media about, by and for tween and early teen girls.
 To this day, it’s still full of diverse girls’ voices, still feminist, still ad-free, still international, still multi-cultural and still unique*.

-As the description shows, an onslaught of advertising and product-placement editorial content bombards girls with “perfect” and hyper-sexualized images.
+The onslaught of advertising and product-placement editorial content bombards girls with “perfect” and hyper-sexualized images.
 They show girls that they need to act in certain ways and own certain things in order to fit in with their peers and be normal, popular, acceptable, good, etc.

 We’re radically different.
 Rather than tell girls how to be, New Moon Girls brings girls own voices and experiences to other girls and the larger world.
 We have never accepted advertising.
 So we’ve never had the restrictions and imperatives that advertising imposes on the content and direction of most magazines.

 We hear from girls, parents, and girl allies that NMG strengthens—and can even restore—girls’ trust of themselves.
 Our members deepen their emotional literacy, self-expression and healthy resistance to stay deeply connected to their individual interests, abilities, hopes.

 And just as crucial, they feel accepted in our supportive community of girls who help one another.
 Girls respect and value each other in the sisterhood our articles, columns and other girls’ voices.
 They help each other express and celebrate their talents.
 They empathize and help each other problem solve challenges, creating meaningful bonds even when their lives, beliefs and opinions differ.